Prishton-k/Major_project/proposal.md

 ## Needs to Have

 - Make levels
+- add obstacles
+- make a game idea button for giving idea of how the game runs
 - change into better background according to each levels
 - create a sound after each time the snake eat the food
 - create a bg music
-- start screen
+- starting screen

 ## Nice to Have